nodenogg-in/alpha-p2p/README-v2.md

 * Smeone's stored data is dependent on access to a particular browser installation (they might not have synced with any other peers and therefore have no other copies of their data).
 * Safari imposes a [7-day cap on browser storage APIs](https://webkit.org/tracking-prevention/).
 * People might change their machine or switch/reinstall their browser without realising.
-* People often have expectations set by the user experience of Google Drive, and be put off by having to
+* People often have expectations set by the user experience of Google Drive, and be put off by having to think differently about their data.

 #### Alternative approaches
 In 2024 we'll also be looking at additional strategies for helping